 On completion of each school day or as required, the cleaners will circulate throughout the campus after hours and empty the waste and recycling receptacles situated throughout the school.
-The cleaners will then transport all general waste and recycling to the appropriate bin room and dispose of the waste and recycling into the appropriate collection bins.
+The cleaners will then transport will transport all general waste and recycling to the bin storage area and dispose of the waste and recycling into the appropriate collection bins.